+1-800-997-1228

 Following the EB-5 visa program's legislative reauthorization in 2022, the USCIS became financially autonomous.
 Unlike other federal agencies that rely on government funding, it has the authority to process EB-5 investor petitions.

-However, there could be delays if the USCIS needs to confer with another federal agency that requires U.S. government funding while processing I-526, I-485, and I-829 petitions or if the shutdown lasts for an extended period.
+However, delays could occur if the USCIS needs to confer with another federal agency that requires U.S. government funding while processing I-526, I-485, and I-829 petitions or if the shutdown lasts for an extended period.

 Foreign nationals applying for EB-5 visas through U.S. embassies/consulates should continue to receive immigration services during a government shutdown.
 However, services like interviews could be delayed if the Department of State (DoS) closes consular facilities or reschedules appointments.